prahladyeri/prahladyeri.github.io/_posts/2016-07-13-how-to-unbrick-lifeless-xiaomi-mi-pad.md

 All I did was place that pin inside the MicroSD slot, so it created a bridge on top of those two pads, and supported the pin using any available object (in this case a screwdriver).

 You’ll also need a 2.0mm screwdriver to open the back-panel above the motherboard.
-Please remember that opening those screws are going to void your warranty (which is going to happen in any case since you either tried to root or used the `dd`{.highlighter-rouge} command to rewrite partitions in order to reach this stage!).
+Please remember that opening those screws are going to void your warranty (which is going to happen in any case since you either tried to root or used the `dd` command to rewrite partitions in order to reach this stage!).

 On your Windows PC, you need the following installed: